cimnine/ansible-jitsi-meet-role/README.md

 ## Configuration

-Jitsi-meet can be configured from this ansible-role.
+_Jitsi Meet_ can be configured from this Ansible role.
 To do so, the `config.js` from upstream will be replaced by a file managed by this role.